amazeeio/docs/step_by_step_guides/get_your_drupal_site_running_on_amazeeio.md

 }
 ```

+There are actually more Drush files available, read more in our [Drush Configuration Files](../drupal/) section about it

 ### Step 4: Test connection to the database

 It's time to test!
 Easiest is that done with Drush, it will tell you some information about your site: